quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 ```

 ### Vue refs no longer necessary for a lot of components
-You were also used to use Vue refs for a few components (Layout left/right drawer, Modals, ...).
+You were also used to using Vue refs for a few components (Layout left/right drawer, Modals, ...).
 This is no longer necessary.
 You can use a "v-model" instead to show (open) / hide (close) them.
 This wasn't quite possible pre v0.15 because you needed for them to close in order to, as an example, navigate away.
 Now it's no longer needed, so a Boolean scoped variable will suffice.

 ### New directive: v-close-overlay
 All components using popups, like Modal, Dialog, Popover, Context Menu, now support a much simplified way of closing them.
 Instead of using a Vue reference, which is troublesome for some use cases, you can simply add `v-close-overlay` to the element/component that you wish to close the popup.
 This directive listens for the `@click` event, determines the first parent popup component and closes it.